-10 Customer Experience Books Worthy of Discussion in 2020
+10 Customer Experience Books Worthy of Discussion

 One of the featured segments on the Experience This! podcast is called Book Report, where we feature an important customer experience or customer service book and share it in a unique way.
 Instead of recording an interview with the author (who invariably has been interviewed dozens of times about the book on other podcasts), we ask them to summarize the book in less than two minutes and then read their favorite passage.
 My co-host Joey Coleman and I then discuss the book and read our favorite passages as well.

 Below are 10 books that we featured in 2020, throughout Seasons 5 and 6 of the show, along with each author’s words about why the book deserves a spot on your bookshelf.

 Ignore Your Customers and They’ll Go Away: The Simple Playbook for Delivering the Ultimate Customer Service Experience by Micah Solomon (Episode 88)

 Solomon: Let me tell you real briefly who I am, what I do.
 I’m a customer service turnaround expert, which means I spend my time consulting, speaking and training for a variety of quite fabulous companies across many industries.
 I help them transform their customer service, their customer experience, their company culture, and ultimately their bottom-line results.

 I’ve included as much of that experience and insight as I could into my new book because even today, so many companies miss the mark when it comes to delivering exceptional customer service.
 I provide my readers with a practical step-by-step guide to crafting a customer service experience and a customer-focused culture that can transform the performance and the brand reputation of just about any business, large or small or medium and sustainably improve the bottom line.